LorenzDev00/MERN-E-commerce/README.md

 ## API Testing

 Backend APIs were tested using Insomnia Advanced REST Client (ARC) to verify requests, responses, and authentication flows.

-## Project Context

-This is a university project created for learning purposes and for applying the MERN stack in a practical e-commerce case study.